Phobetore/axarathe/README.md

 # Axarathe
-A website for an RPG
+A website for an RPG.

-(don't worry, it's comming)
+Searching how to creat interactive custom JS map.